snac-cooperative/snac_aspace_plugin/README.md

 ## Exporting to SNAC

-Agents display a new button in the Agent toolbar, between the `Download ...` and `Merge` buttons.
+Agents and Resources display a new button in their respective display page toolbars, just before the `Merge` button.
-If there is an existing SNAC record identifier, this button is labeled `View in SNAC` and will take you to the SNAC page for that Agent.
+If there is an existing SNAC record identifier, this button is labeled `View in SNAC` and will take you to the SNAC page for that Agent or Resource.
-Otherwise, it will be labeled `Export to SNAC`, and will create a new background job to export the Agent to SNAC, storing links to the SNAC identity within the Agent's Record ID section.
+Otherwise, it will be labeled `Export to SNAC`, and will create a new background job to export that record to SNAC.

+Agents are linked to SNAC via links to the SNAC identity within the Agent's Record ID section.

+Resources are linked to SNAC via links to the SNAC resource within the Resource's External Documents section.

-**NOTE:** exporting to SNAC requires an ArchivesSpace user to have `update_agent_record` and `create_job` permissions.
+**NOTE:** exporting to SNAC requires an ArchivesSpace user to have the following permissions:
+`update_agent_record`,
+`update_resource_record`,
+`create_job`